PayBX (AXPR) Reaches 1-Day Volume of $18,810.00

 According to CryptoCompare, “aXpire is a blockchain-based spend management system.
 It will initially serve to help asset and fund administrators and managers at banks, hedge funds, private equity firms and others to deal with the resource and time-costly process of allocating and apportioning outside vendor costs to each fund, or split of funds as is appropriate, based on the deal, later expanding to create digital connections across all key functional departments and stakeholders.
 The AXPR token is an ERC20 token based on the Ethereum network and it is required for “e-procurement” and/or “e-bidding” for expense contracts.
 Clients will be able to submit jobs to the aXpire platform, with invoices payable in AXPR. “

-It is usually not possible to buy alternative cryptocurrencies such as PayBX directly using US dollars.
-Investors seeking to acquire PayBX should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy PayBX using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as PayBX directly using U.S. dollars.
+Investors seeking to trade PayBX should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PayBX using one of the exchanges listed above.

 Receive News & Updates for PayBX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PayBX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.